Guinea insurance – quick facts

 Critically important protection

 Specialist Guinea insurance will be required if you have to visit this beautiful yet potentially volatile West African country.
-Though tragically caught up in the Ebola outbreak in 2014, Guinea was declared free of the disease in June 2016 and travel restrictions were lifted.
-However the risk of terrorism, poor health facilities, hazardous road travel and occasional political instability, mean that Guinea insurance needs to be robust.
+Though tragically caught up in the Ebola outbreak in 2014, Guinea was declared free of the disease in 2016, but has had some minor outbreaks since.
+The risk of terrorism, poor health facilities, hazardous road travel and occasional political instability, mean that Guinea insurance needs to be robust.

 Although endowed with astonishing scenery and rich mineral wealth, decades of repression and economic mismanagement have kept Guinea one of the poorest countries in West Africa.
 A history of political unrest, corruption, lawlessness and violent crime can make it a dangerous prospect.
 There is also a threat of terrorism targeted on places frequented by foreign nationals.